TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) - This add-on enables everyone to access IPFS resources the way they were meant: from locally running IPFS node
 * [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) - A menubar IPFS application to get you on the Distributed Web to make the web faster, safer, and more open
+* [netdata](https://github.com/netdata/netdata) - Netdata is distributed, real-time, performance and health monitoring for systems and applications.
+It is a highly optimized monitoring agent you install on all your systems and containers
 * [Perkeep](https://perkeep.org/) - Perkeep lets you permanently keep your stuff, for life
 * [PuTTY](https://putty.org/) - a free SSH and Telnet client
 * [qBittorrent](https://www.qbittorrent.org/) - The qBittorrent project aims to provide an open-source software alternative to µTorrent